openhwgroup/core-v-mcu/emulation/quickstart/README.md

 # CORE-V-MCU Quick Start Guide
 The purpose of this Quick Start Guide (QSG) is to get you up and running quickly with the CORE-V-MCU on one of the various supported platforms.
-After working through this document you should have a [cli_test](https://github.com/QuickLogic-Corp/core-v-mcu-cli-test) running on the CORE-V-MCU on either an FPGA based emulation platform or in simulation using Verilator.
+After working through this document you should have a [cli_test](https://github.com/QuickLogic-Corp/core-v-mcu-cli-test) running on the CORE-V-MCU on an FPGA based emulation platform.
 The emulation platform supports either a simple "CLI monitor" interface over a console terminal or an Eclipse IDE over JTAG.

-This QSG uses precompiled binaries available on the [OpenHW Group Downloads Page](http://downloads.openhwgroup.org/).
+**Coming soon**: this QSG uses precompiled binaries available on the [OpenHW Group Downloads Page](http://downloads.openhwgroup.org/).

 The following assumes you are running on a Linux platform and has been tested under Ubuntu 20.04.